nazabucciarelli/solvd-laba-block-2-homework-7/README.md

-To accomplish the requirements of the homework, I've created a folder named json in the resources folder and then created there JSON files which represent an exact class type in my model hierarchy.
+To accomplish the requirements of the homework, I've created a folder named json in the resources folder and then created there JSON files which represent an exact class type in my models hierarchy.
 I consider that creating this JSON files was pretty much simpler than with XML.
 After, I added the Jackson dependency into the pom.xml and used its annotations to define each JSON property from the Java classes.
 Finally, in the main class I just created